CristianCantoro/subuser-iceweasel-flashplugin/README.md

 Subuser iceweasel-flashplugin
 -----------------------------

-A subuser build with the `flashplugin-nonfree` package installed (based on Debian Jessie).
+A subuser build of the Iceweasel web browser with the `flashplugin-nonfree` package installed.
+The build is based on Debian Jessie.

 Please note that Flash Player is non-free software and the package installation is subjected to the acceptance of the license agreement available on [adobe.com](https://adobe.com).